Big Star Copywriting

 5. Product description writing

-You don’t necessarily need to slave away writing individual product descriptions of 1000 words – that could get pretty tedious and/or very expensive quite quickly.
+You don’t necessarily need to grind away writing individual product descriptions of 1000 words – that could get pretty tedious and/or very expensive quite quickly.
 Some of those words can come from customer reviews, technical specs and FAQs.

 Our experience is that the product description is there for several reasons:

 1. Information– the customer needs to know that this product is right for them.
-Some e-commerce companies think that the pictures can tell the whole story, but while images are important, they can leave a lot to the imagination.
+Some e-commerce companies think pictures can tell the whole story, but while images are important, they can leave a lot to the imagination.

 Writing your product descriptions